ambr-0-se/Builder-s-Pub/docs/MVP_TECH_SPEC.md

 - Stage 17 — Collaboration visibility (auth-only) — In Progress
   - Tasks: gate `/collaborations` and `/collaborations/[id]` behind authentication; anonymous users see a friendly login-required screen on `/collaborations`; navbar still links to the page; enforce RLS to deny `select` on collaboration tables for anon; update tests and docs accordingly.
   - Status: RLS updated (auth-only selects) with tests; server list/get require session; API routes return 401 for anon; `/collaborations` renders a login-required screen for anon; navbar shows link to page.
 Next: consider gating `[id]` page similarly and adjust sitemap/search if needed.
+  - Update: `/collaborations/[id]` now also renders a login‑required screen for anon; `/search` immediately shows a login‑required card and skips API calls when switching to Collaborations while anonymous.
   - Done when: non-logged-in users cannot view collaboration lists or details (server and client enforced); logged-in users retain normal access.

 - Stage 18 — QA, docs, deploy — Planned